This blog post was created to answer frequently asked questions about how public agencies use Nextdoor to connect with the communities they serve.

-Having local and state government agencies on Nextdoor allows us to provide members with a way to directly engage with these agencies, which we believe is a core part of building stronger neighborhoods.
+Having local and state government agencies on Nextdoor allows us to provide neighbors with a way to directly engage with these agencies, which we believe is a core part of building stronger neighborhoods.
 A wide variety of public agencies — including mayors, governors, fire departments, police departments, and health departments — use Nextdoor to share critical, real-time information at the neighborhood level.
-No matter what the situation is, from fires to power outages, road closures, or community meetings, members can be sure they are receiving trusted, local information from an official source.
+No matter what the situation is, from fires to power outages, road closures, or community meetings, neighbors can be sure they are receiving trusted, local information from an official source.

 2. What types of information do public agencies share on Nextdoor?

 All public agencies on Nextdoor can create posts, polls, or emergency alerts for the neighborhoods in their service area.
 In response, neighbors can react to these posts, reply to them, or send the agency a private message.
 Public agencies are on Nextdoor so neighbors can:

 - Receive helpful, timely, and trusted information from verified government agencies

 - Receive emergency alerts from verified government agencies